 History of the Tucson Reptile & Amphibian Show & Sale

-Other than printing up a thousand fliers on my office Xerox, we spent no money on advertizing.
+Other than printing up a thousand fliers on my office Xerox, we spent no money on advertising.
 However, the show was a rather unique idea to the Old Pueblo and we got interviewed and put on the front page of the Tucson Star’s entertainment section.
-We also started a fifteen year, annual stint on the Frank Show on KFMA/KLPX.
+We also started a 21 year, annual stint on the Frank Show on KFMA / KLPX.
 We expected a few hundred people to show up over the weekend, if we were lucky — two thousand people attended.
 The entire weekend our little 1500 square foot hall was more crowded than a seventies disco.

-The show has gone through several iterations over the years and currently occupies 50,000 square feet at the Tucson Expo Center.
+The show has gone through several iterations over the years and currently occupies 60,000 square feet at the Pima County Fairgrounds.
 I’ve kept the show on a once a year schedule in order to keep it a true event.
-Last year’s show attracted over 10,000 people in a weekend.
-Visitors come from all over the western USA, but, I guess, 80% from Tucson (about 1% of Tucson came to the show last year).
-The goal of the show, over the last ten years, is to take in everyone (Reptile aficionados and normal people) and have them all leave as ‘Herp’ lovers.
+Last year’s show attracted over 11,000 people in a weekend.
+Visitors come from all over the western USA, but, I guess, 70% from Tucson (about 1% of Tucson came to the show last year).
+The goal of the show, over the last fifteen years, is to take in everyone (Reptile aficionados and normal people) and have them all leave as ‘Herp’ lovers.
 Herpers are made, not born (well usually).
 Vendors attend from Florida to California, we’ve even had a vendor from Germany.

 What they come for is to view, interact and purchase thousands and thousands of captive bred reptiles and amphibians.
 Everything from half inch Poison Dart Frogs with colors so amazing that they blind you with their radiance, to 20-foot-long pythons, so docile that they can be petted by ten people at a time.
 Where else can you scratch an 7-foot alligator behind his ears or let a giant monitor lizard tickle your arm with his 6-inch-long tongue.
 Of course, animals are not humans and reptiles have not had the thousands of years of selective breeding for various traits of docility that some varieties of dogs and cats have had.
 Reptiles should be considered pets more similar to keeping tropical fish than the family dog.